cameronraysmith/IaC/dev/terraform/gcp/notebooks/README.md

 # development environment

 This folder contains [infrastructure as code][IaC] (IaC) for a minimal development environment that supports swapping backend machines and associated GPU(s) to meet the demands of a given development task.
 It currently uses [terraform][terraform] with the [google cloud platform][gcpsdk] provider and the [google notebooks instance][gni] resource, but it could be adapted for other cloud platforms, providers, or resources (see the [terraform documentation][tfmdocs] for further reference).
+It is assumed all commands are run from within this folder.

 ## workflow